 Graduate students currently enrolled in a degree or certificate program may seek dual enrollment in an additional certificate program.
 Students in the MSW-Social Work program may also seek dual enrollment in a secondary degree program: MA-Women's & Gender Studies.
 Students may discuss these options with the Graduate Coordinator and submit a Dual Program Enrollment Form for their approval.

 Once approved by the School of Graduate and Professional Studies, students are required to maintain concurrent enrollment in both programs.
 Tuition and fees will be assessed for all courses based on the rate for the student's primary degree program.
 As noted on the form, not all certificate programs are eligible for financial aid.
 Upon completion of both program's requirements, a separate diploma or certificate will be issued.

 The University requires a minimum cumulative Grade Point Average (GPA) of 3.0 to earn a graduate degree or certificate.
+Some programs may have a higher cumulative GPA requirement for graduation.
 Students are limited to a maximum of 9 credits that may be transferrable to a graduate degree program requiring 30 to 35 credits, or no more than 25 percent for all other programs, not including prerequisites.

 Students should be aware that additional requirements may be imposed for certification or licensure (even once a plan of study has been prepared) if such requirements are imposed by outside licensing or accrediting agencies.
 A plan of study may be subject to revision to reflect such additional requirements.

 TEACHER/EDUCATION PREPARATION PROGRAMS

 The academic standards below apply to all programs that prepare candidates for CT teacher/educator certification.

 Candidates must maintain good standing in the program to qualify for a recommendation from Southern Connecticut State University for State of Connecticut teacher certification.
 They also must demonstrate the following: